16m/wimm/README.md

 In a context of time optimisation, we are constantly looking for new ways to increase productivity and to gain time.
 Maybe you have to take the metro at the end of the day.
-What about knowing when the next trains will be at your station in one unique command ?
+What about knowing when the next trains will be at your station with one unique command ?
 Do you still have the time to finish this patch ?
 Can you start a new task ?
 To all these questions wimm tries to answer.

 ![Metro display](http://i.imgur.com/OcsjA.jpg "Metro display in Paris")